gammasoft71/xtd/docs/downloads.md

 cd hello_world
 xtdc open
 ```
-"xtdc" command line tool will creating hello_world gui application, generate Visual Studio sultion if you running it on Windows, Xcode project if you are on macOS or Code::Blocks project if you are on Linux.
-If you are on Windows, Visual Studio will running with your new project.
-If you are on macOS, Xcode will running with your new project.
-If you are on Linux, Code::Blocks will running with your project.
+"xtdc" command line tool for creating hello_world gui application, generate Visual Studio solution if you running it on Windows, Xcode project if you are on macOS or Code::Blocks project if you are on Linux.
+If you are on Windows, Visual Studio will be running with your new project.
+If you are on macOS, Xcode will be running with your new project.
+If you are on Linux, Code::Blocks will be running with your project.

 ## Remarks